catid/Zdepth/README.md

     32: <Surfaces Uncompressed Bytes (4 bytes)>
     36: <Surfaces Compressed Bytes (4 bytes)>

-    Followed by compressed ZeroRuns, then Blocks, then Edges, then Surfaces.
+    Followed by compressed Zeroes, then Blocks, then Edges, then Surfaces.

     The compressed and uncompressed sizes are of packed data for Zstd.